vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 in the second case.
 Bu utilizing this, it is possible to choose if the first parameter of a function should be bound or not.

-To call the function from the function pointer, use the `call` member of the `FnPtr` object.
+To call the function from the function pointer, use the `call` member of the `Fn` object.

 Note that the threading semantics is a little different when using function pointers compared to regular function calls.
 Since the function pointer does know where it is invoked from (and to make